 The mission of the Boggy Slough Conservation Area is threefold: 1) to serve as a model for conservation and land management for a wide range of audiences, 2) to serve as a catalyst for creating a stewardship ethic and connection to nature in our communities, and 3) to fill critical research holes regarding the forest and bottomland ecosystems of the Southeast.
 Specific planning related to the long-term research agenda and our education and outreach activities is ongoing.
 Be on the lookout for more information related to our long-term vision for the Boggy Slough Conservation Area later this year.

-Impact Lufkin is a collaborative community revitalization project between the T.L.L.
-Temple Foundation, residents of the North Lufkin community, Stephen F. Austin State University (SFASU) and Lufkin city leaders.
-The goal of the initiative is to improve lives and strengthen the under-resourced neighborhood of North Lufkin by building on local assets to stimulate economic development while providing social services to those who need a helping hand.
+In 2015, the foundation launched a project to better understand the assets and priorities of the North Lufkin community.
+The goal of the project was to improve lives and strengthen the under-resourced neighborhood of North Lufkin by building on local assets to stimulate economic development and growth while providing social services to those who need a helping hand.

-Poverty is a persistent problem in the North Lufkin community, leaving residents with limited options for employment, education, and services.
-According to the U.S..
-Census, the median household income for North Lufkin is around $30,833 a year--30% lower than the Angelina County median, and almost 42% lower than the Texas median.
+Although there are assets in the community, poverty is a persistent problem in the North Lufkin community.
+According to the U.S. Census, the median household income for North Lufkin is around $30,833 a year--30% lower than the Angelina County median, and almost 42% lower than the Texas median.
 Almost 32% of North Lufkin residents live in poverty, compared to 19% in Angelina County and 17% in Texas.
 Those under the age of 18 fair the worst, with almost 46% living in poverty, compared to 30% in Angelina County and 25% in Texas.

 In 2012, the Keeler Grant Program was established through a testamentary gift to the T. L. L. Temple Foundation by Thomas Temple Keeler and his wife, Cora.
 The Keeler Endowment was created in memory of Mr. Keeler’s grandfather, T. L. L. Temple, and Mr. Keeler’s mother, Marguerite Temple Payne.